md-miraz-uddin/nodejs-practice002/README.md

 # nodejs-practice002
-This is a Calculator project where we see different uses of Functions
+This is a Calculator project where we see different uses of Arithmetic Calculations

 # What inside
 > Versatile Use of Functions